Corporate Culture Integration Workshop

-We wrap up all the findings, resolutions, agreed objectives, agreements and game plans and present it to the teams.
-We can – if desired support the teams further in the implementation and act as a mediator in cases where cross-cultural communication might be a barrier for success.
+We wrap up all the findings, resolutions, agreed objectives, agreements and game plans and present them to the teams.
+We can – if desired support the teams further in the implementation and act as a mediator in cases where cross-cultural communication might be a barrier to success.

-The ideal group sizes are from 10 to 20 persons on each of the 2 first workshops.
-Ideally, all participants from the 2 first workshops participate in the 3rd workshop
+The ideal group sizes are from 10 to 20 persons in each of the 2 first workshops.
+Ideally, all participants from the 2 first workshop participate in the 3rd workshop

 Why should you choose Cross-Cultural training from Gugin?

 From we started the company in 2001 we knew we would need an engine that could keep us ahead of the competition and constantly deliver world-class consultance and training.
 The world is constantly changing and we need to change with it and indeally develop services that addresses the agenda of tomorrow.
 Gugin stands on 3 pilars: Consulting, Training and Research.
 They fuel each other with great ideas for innovation and service development.
 When, for instance, we are helping a company with corporate cultural change we might discover cross-cultural issues, we haven’t seen before.
 We then reseach it further and find a great solution to the client and we can upgrade our training portfolio.

 So you will NEVER experience us using 50 years old research, like Hofstede’s cultural dimensions that promotes cultural stereotypes based on nationalities.
 In fact our research has shown that these stereotypes don’t exist and that if you are promoting stereotypes like “the french are like… and the canadians are like…” you will just create more conflicts.

 In everything we do, we focus on how you can synergies from the cultural diversity and our approach is generic.
 Bringing different nationalities together is no different from bringing different companies, different professions, different age-groups or different sub-cultures inside a company together.
 All our training gives you generic tool for levelraging the cultural diversity, no matter where it exist.